-Yamada’s influences include the ancient Japanese forms of Noh theater and the traditional tea ceremony, the modernism of Brancusi and Isamu Noguchi, and the democracy of the found object espoused by Marcel Duchamp.
-Many of his pieces include found materials, such as bits of machinery, sawhorses, plywood, pegboard, or natural elements, in combination with his exquisitely crafted ceramic objects and delicate drawings.
-Often, these form vignettes that create visual and conceptual narratives about the relationships between objects in space.
+Yamada’s artistic influences include the ancient Japanese forms of Noh theater and the traditional tea ceremony; the punk rock and skateboarding cultures of his youth in Tokyo; the modernism of Constantin Brancusi and Isamu Noguchi; and the democracy of the “readymade” object espoused by Marcel Duchamp.
+Many of Yamada’s pieces include found materials, such as sawhorses, plywood, shards of glass from his own backyard, or natural elements, in combination with his ceramic objects.
+His wide-ranging artistic practice is guided by sensitive material attention, a practice of “listening” to the behavior of substances, objects, and spaces.

-The exhibition, the first US museum presentation of Yamada’s work, features more than 60 works from 2005 to the present, including sculptures in ceramic, wood, and metal; paintings; drawings; photographs; video; and an environmental installation.
+The exhibition, the first US museum presentation of Yamada’s work, features more than 50 works from 2001 to the present, including sculptures in ceramic, wood, and metal; paintings; drawings; photographs; video; and a site-specific installation in Cargill Lounge.

 Curatorial Team